-For the year ended December 31, 2017, each independent director received an annual cash retainer of \$62,500.
-Effective January 1, 2018, the Compensation Committee recommended, and the Board approved, an increase in each independent director's annual cash retainer to \$63,000.
+For the year ended December 31, 2018, each non-employee director received an annual cash retainer of \$63,000.
+Effective January 1, 2019, the Compensation Committee recommended, and the Board approved, an increase in each non-employee director's annual cash retainer to \$64,500.
 The Chairman of our Board and the Chairman of each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee of our Board also received an additional annual cash retainer of \$25,000, \$15,000, \$7,500 and \$7,500, respectively.
-In addition, our independent directors were eligible to receive LTIP Units and other share-based awards under our 2017 Equity Incentive Plan, or the "2017 Plan," and each received an award of \$52,000 in LTIP Units in 2017 pursuant to the 2017 Plan.
-LTIP Unit grants are made annually, typically in the third quarter.
-LTIP Units are a separate non-voting class of limited liability company interests structured as profits interests.
-The LTIP Units, subject to certain forfeiture, or vesting, provisions and other conditions, may be converted, at the election of the holder, into our Common Shares on a one-for-one basis.
+In addition, our non-employee directors were eligible to receive awards under our 2017 Equity Incentive Plan, or the "2017 Plan," and each received an award of \$57,500 in LTIP Units in 2018 pursuant to the 2017 Plan.
+On December 31, 2018, we redeemed (the "Redemption Transaction") all of our outstanding LTIP units which we had originally issued under our incentive plans, with each LTIP unitholder receiving in exchange an equal number of LTIP units ("OP LTIP Units") of Ellington Financial Operating Partnership LLC, our operating partnership subsidiary (the "Operating Partnership").
+OP LTIP Unit grants are made annually, typically in the third quarter.
+Subject to certain forfeiture provisions, OP LTIP Units, may be converted, at the election of the holder or at any time at our election, into common units ("OP Units") of the Operating Partnership on a one-for-one basis.
+Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such Common Shares, at the Company's election.

-We reimburse our directors for their travel expenses incurred in connection with their attendance at full Board and committee meetings as well as the Annual Meeting of Shareholders and certain director education events.
+We reimburse our directors for their travel expenses incurred in connection with their attendance at full Board and committee meetings as well as the Annual Meeting of Stockholders and certain director education events.

-Compensation of Our Directors in 2017
+Compensation of Our Directors in 2018

-The table below describes the compensation earned by our directors in 2017.
-We compensated only those directors who are independent in accordance with the requirements of the NYSE and our Corporate Governance Guidelines.
+The table below describes the compensation earned by our directors in 2018.
+We compensated only those directors who were not employees of our Manager or EMG.

-Name Fees Earned or Paid in Cash LTIP Unit Awards (1) All Other Compensation (2) Total Compensation Thomas F. Robards \$ 102,500 \$ 52,000 (3) \$ 5,148 \$ 159,648 Ronald I. Simon, Ph.D.
-70,000 52,000 (4) 5,148 127,148 Edward Resendez 70,000 52,000 (5) 5,148 127,148 Laurence Penn Michael W. Vranos
+Name Fees Earned or Paid in Cash LTIP Unit Awards (1) All Other Compensation (2) Total Compensation Thomas F. Robards \$ 103,000 \$ 57,500 (3) \$ 5,581 \$ 166,081 Ronald I. Simon, Ph.D.
+70,500 57,500 (4) 5,581 133,581 Edward Resendez 70,500 57,500 (5) 5,581 133,581 Lisa Mumford (6) 26,250 57,500 (7) 29,944 113,694 Laurence Penn Michael W. Vranos (8)